Developing a Single Page App with FastAPI and React

 } from "@chakra-ui/react";

-The useState hook is responsible for managing our application's local state while the useEffect hook allows us to perform operations such as data fetching.
+The useState hook is responsible for managing our client component state while the useEffect hook allows us to perform operations such as data fetching when the component is mounted in the DOM.

-For more on React Hooks, review the Primer on React Hooks tutorial and Introducing Hooks from the official docs.
+For more on React Hooks, review the Primer on React Hooks tutorial and Built-in React Hooks from the official docs.

 Next, create a context for managing global state activities across all components: